fsantanna-no/ce0-old/README.md

     - The owner is a variable that lives in the stack and reaches the allocated value.
 2. When the owner goes out of scope, the allocated memory is automatically deallocated.
-3. A pointer cannot escape or survive outside the scope of its owner.
-4. Ownership can be transferred in three ways:
+3. Ownership can be transferred in three ways:
     - Assigning the owner to another variable, which becomes the new owner (e.g. `new = old`).
     - Passing the owner to a function call argument, which becomes the new owner (e.g. `f(old)`).
     - Returning the owner from a function call to an assignee, which becomes the new owner (e.g. `new = f()`).
+4. The original owner is invalidated after transferring its ownership.
+5. Ownership cannot be transferred to its own subtree.
-5. Ownership cannot be transferred with an active pointer in scope.
+6. Ownership cannot be transferred with an active pointer in scope.
-6. The original owner is invalidated after transferring its ownership.
+7. A pointer cannot escape or survive outside the scope of its owner.

 All rules are verified at compile time, i.e., there are no runtime checks or extra overheads.

 ### Ownership transfer

-As stated in rule 6, an ownership transfer invalidates the original owner and rejects further accesses to it:
+As stated in rule 4, an ownership transfer invalidates the original owner and rejects further accesses to it:

 ```